CeresBarros/SpaDES4Dummies/docs/Part1_DummyModel.md

 However, it introduces the different parts of a module and how to link modules.

 Part \@ref(part2) goes a step further and uses real datasets to project species presences across a landscape in Canada.
-In this example, we introduce `SpaDES` features that we most commonly use in our work (e.g., caching and spatial data processing) and provide some coding best practices that we use ourselves (e.g., code assertions).
+In Part \@ref(part2), we introduce `SpaDES` features that we most commonly use in our work (e.g., caching and spatial data processing) and provide some coding best practices that we use ourselves (e.g., code assertions).

 ### Setup